dhirajsriram/geocoder-node/README.md

 `npm run test` - Runs the test scrips on the specific application

+## Deployment

+- The application has been deployed on AWS to an **EC2** instance.
+- `port 8081` has been opened to accept inbound request
+- A node process runs the application on `port 8081`.
+- The proxied request from apache is served by the node application.

 ## Architecture

 The front-end and back-end application for geocoder are closely integrated.
 Any operation related to markers is handled in the back-end which is immediately fetched from the front-end to have the latest version of the data available at all times.
 Following is an integrated architecture of the applications